hypo69/hypo/docs/gemini/consultant/ru/scenario/__init__.md

         except Exception as e:
             logger.error(f"Error executing scenario: {e}")
     else:
-        logger.error("Input 'scenarios' must be a list or dictionary") raise TypeError("Input 'scenarios' must be a list or dictionary")
+        logger.error("Error: Input 'scenarios' must be a list or a dictionary.") raise TypeError("Input 'scenarios' must be a list or a dictionary.")

+# ... (rest of the file)
 ```